 I first came to birth work on my yoga mat.
-A yoga teacher and fitness instructor since 2005, I took a prenatal-specific yoga training in 2011, and it sparked a true passion.
-Shortly after that, I went on to complete my first doula training through DONA International.
-Since then, I continue to be an eager student of all things related to pregnancy and birth.
+A yoga teacher and fitness instructor since 2005, I took a prenatal-specific yoga workshop in 2011, and it sparked a true passion.
+I went on to complete my first doula training through DONA International, as well as taking an additional Prenatal Yoga Intensive in 2012.
+Trained in Hypnobirthing and Spinning Babies, I continue to be an eager student of all things birth.

-A Certified Doula through Childbirth International, I am also a Registered Yoga Teacher through Yoga Alliance (E-RYT 200) and certified as a CalmBirth® Meditation Teacher.
-I’m incredibly honored to work with mothers from many walks of life — on their yoga mats, in their birthing rooms and in the community here at Everyday Miracles.
-I continue to learn so much, and to be humbled by their strength, beauty and courage.
-The opportunity to witness their paths to and through motherhood — and to help cultivate a loving and supportive community in which they can thrive — is a true privilege.
+A Certified Doula through Childbirth International, I am also a Registered Yoga Teacher through Yoga Alliance (E-RYT 230) and a CalmBirth® Meditation Teacher.
+I’m incredibly honored to work with mothers and families from many walks of life — on their yoga mats, in their birthing rooms and in the community here at Everyday Miracles.
+I continue to learn so much, and to be humbled by the courage, beauty and resilience I see people exhibit through pregnancy and birth.
+The opportunity to witness their paths to and through parenthood and life — and to help cultivate a loving and supportive community in which they can thrive — is a true privilege.